kudojp/MonkeyCompiler-Golang2021/README.md

 - Byte code = opcode + operands
   - Constants are held as an object in a constant pool (slice) and the byte code has an index of that as an operand (instead of embedding the values directly in the bytecode).

+Compiler:

+- creates bytecode from ast
+- creates a constant pool as an array of objects

+VM:

+- creates objects from bytecode
+- uses the constant pool built in the compiler